Different Types of Financial Ratios:

 The functional categorisation has been on the grounds of financial statements to which the determinants of ratios belong.
 On this principle the ratios are categorised as follows:

-- Liquidity Ratios: An enterprise has to maintain some degree of liquidity, in order to pay the shareholders their share when they are outstanding.
+An enterprise has to maintain some degree of liquidity, in order to pay the shareholders their share when they are outstanding.
 Assets of the enterprise cannot be firmed up, an enterprise must take care of its short-term liquidity.
 Such ratios assist manage such liquidity, so the enterprise may correct any issues.
 The 2 principal liquidity ratios are – Quick Ratio (or liquid ratio) and Current Ratio.

-- Leverage Ratios: Leverage ratios ascertain the enterprise’s capability to pay its long-term deficit.
+Leverage ratios ascertain the enterprise’s capability to pay its long-term deficit.
 So they determine the association between the owner’s capital and the liability of the organisation.
 They truly determine the long-term financial health of an enterprise, whether it has sufficient assets to repay all its shareholders, as well as all liability on the B/S. This is the reason they are known as Solvency ratios.
 Some instances are Debt-Equity Ratio, Debt Ratio, Capital Gearing ratio, etc.,

-- Profitability Ratios: Profitability ratios examine the gains earned by an enterprise.
+Profitability ratios examine the gains earned by an enterprise.
 They connect the profits to revenue or capitals applied or assets of an enterprise.
 These ratios mirror on the enterprise’s capability to obtain consistent returns with regard to the funds utilised.
 They even check the correctness of the financing strategies and choices.
 Instances will involve Gross Profit Ratio, Return on Equity Ratio Operating Profit ratio, etc.,

-- Activity Ratios: Activity ratios assist to compute the performance of the business.
+Activity ratios assist to compute the performance of the business.
 They assist measure the efficiency of the employment of the resources that a firm has.
 They depict the association between assets and sales of the enterprise.
 Those types of ratios are preferably called turnover ratios or performance ratios.
 A few ratios like Stock to Working Capital ratio, Stock Turnover, Debtors turnover, etc., compute the production of a firm.

 The above mentioned is the concept, that is elucidated in detail about the Types of Financial Ratios for the class 12 Commerce students.
 To know more, stay tuned to BYJU’S.